holadepo/docs/astro/secrets-backend.md

 :::info

 If you enable a secrets backend on Astro, you can continue to define Airflow variables and connections either [as environment variables](environment-variables.md#add-airflow-connections-and-variables-via-environment-variables) or in the Airflow UI as needed.
-If set via the Airflow UI, variables and connections are stored as encrypted values in Airflow's metadata database.
+If set with the Airflow UI, variables and connections are stored as encrypted values in Airflow's metadata database.

 When Airflow checks for the value of an Airflow variable or connection, it does so in the following order of precedence:

-1. Secrets backend
+- Secrets backend
-2. Environment variable
+- Environment variable
-3. Set via the Airflow UI
+- Set with the Airflow UI

 :::

 :::tip

-Setting Airflow connections via secrets requires knowledge of how to generate Airflow connection URIs.
+Setting Airflow connections with secrets requires knowledge of how to generate Airflow connection URIs.
 If you plan to store Airflow connections on your secrets backend, read the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#connection-uri-format) for guidance on how to generate a connection URI.

 :::